 The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's Integrated Safety Management System (ISMS) there are mechanisms in place to detect new environmental aspects and impacts.
 The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
 This committee is tasked with recommending targets and objectives to the Laboratory's Executive Council.
 These recommendations help meet DOE sustainability goals and other Laboratory EMS goals.
 Approved recommendations are tracked in the Ames Laboratory Corrective Action Tracking System - ALCATS for completion.
+The Laboratory achieved its 2014 goal of a DOE GreenBuy Silver Award for sustainable purchases and has identified longer term goals that remain ongoing initiatives.

-The Laboratory's EMS was reviewed by DOE-CH (June 2012).
+The Laboratory's EMS was last reviewed by DOE-CH in June, 2012.
 The Laboratory maintains a strong recycling program and culture and strives to help meet DOE sustainability goals, but the review team identified four minor nonconformities based on the requirements of DOE O 436.1, Departmental Sustainability and Executive Order 13423, Strengthening Federal Environmental, Energy and Transportation Management.
 All nonconformities were addressed and corrective actions were completed.